 Whilst all of this was going on I still had to be a parent.
 I had to get out of bed every day and that was becoming very hard.
 I was introduced to The Road Victims Trust through Brake, a national charity.
 I knew that I had to create a new life for my daughter but I had no idea how to even begin that process.
 My counsellor came to my house every week without fail.
 We talked.
 I cried.
 I said all the things to him that I couldn’t say to my friends and family and slowly, week by week I could see that there could be a new chapter, some light in our future.
 The old chapter is safely tucked in my heart and I can re-visit it any time I want to, but this new chapter is for my daughter and I, and with the help from the Road Victims Trust I know it will be a beautiful one.

 To have been personally supported by the Road Victims Trust, was a lifeline.
 I believe wholeheartedly if it was not for the charity, my daughter would have lost both her parents.
-I know first-hand what wonderful work they do for those of us that are in dire need after the tragic loss of a loved one in a road death.
 I am humbled to be asked to be an Ambassador and it is my pleasure to be able to support them and continue to raise awareness so there can be hope for others too.

 - About Us